 If you’re thinking about separating or have already separated, you and your spouse have to work out the legal issues surrounding parenting, child support, spousal support and division of property.
-In Ontario, married couples and common-law spouses have the same rights and responsibilities when it comes to their children.
-However, there are several differences when it comes to property.
-Here are some questions you can ask yourself to help you go through the process.
+In Ontario, married couples and common-law spouses have the same rights and responsibilities when it comes to their children and support.
+However, there are several differences when it comes to the division of property.
+Here are some basic questions you can ask yourself to help you get started.

 Do You and Your Spouse Agree?

-Although you and your spouse may no longer be compatible, you may be able to come to a decision about the issues arising from your separation.
-Attending mediation can assist you in making those decisions, or you can discuss it between yourselves.
-If you can come to an agreement, you may be able to avoid going to court.
-You and your spouse can draft your own Separation Agreement and seek help from a lawyer to execute the same.
-By having a separation agreement, you and your spouseare able to work our what’s best for you and your family, rather than having a judge impose it’s solution.
+Although you and your spouse may no longer be compatible, you may be able to agree on issues arising from your separation.
+If you are unable to come to an agreement yourself, you may want to consider mediation or retaining a lawyer to assist in negotiations.
+Coming to an agreement amicably and drafting a Separation Agreement allows you to avoid going to court.
+By settling matters amicably, you and your spouseare able to decide what is best for your family, rather than having a judge impose it’s solution on you both.

 Prepare A Separation Agreement

-A separation agreement is a contract between you and your spouse that describes how you and your spouse want to resolve the issues arising from your separation.
-You don’t even have to agree on everything to prepare a separation agreement.
-For example, you can make a parenting agreement that only relates to the children.
-You don’t have to hire a lawyer to prepare a separation agreement, but it is recommended to obtain legal advice prior to signing a Separation Agreement.
-There are two important of a separation Agreement: (i) full and frank financial disclosure and (ii) the opportunity to have sought or having sought independent legal advice.
+A Separation Agreement is a legal binding contract between you and your spouse that outlines how you and your spouse want to resolve the issues arising from your separation.
+A Separation Agreement can often be prepared on the issues you are able to settle amicably such as parenting or the transfer of a home.
+Although you don’t have to hire a lawyer to prepare a Separation Agreement, it is always recommended you do so to ensure the Separation Agreement follows basic domestic contract requirements such as (i) the exchange of full and frank financial disclosure and (ii) the opportunity to have sought or having sought independent legal advice.